marmelab/react-admin/docs/useCheckForApplicationUpdate.md

 # `useCheckForApplicationUpdate`

 This hook regularly checks whether the application source code has changed and calls the provided function when an update is available.
-To detect updates, it fetches the current URL at regular intervals and compares a hash of the response content.
+To detect updates, it fetches the current URL at regular intervals and compares a hash of the response content (usually the HTML source).
+This should be enough in most cases as bundlers usually update the links to the application bundles after an update.

 ![CheckForApplicationUpdate](./img/CheckForApplicationUpdate.png)